11 bands who wouldn’t be here without At The Gates

-Today being the 24th anniversary of Slaughter Of The Soul’s release, we decided to look at some of the bands who owe At The Gates a heap of gratitude.
-Here are 11 acts who just wouldn’t exist without this piece of suicidal final art…
+So, we decided to look at some of the bands who owe At The Gates a heap of gratitude.
+Here are 11 acts who just wouldn’t exist without ’em…

 Given that they’ve solidified their own musical legacy several times over, it feels odd to think of Killswitch Engage as owing anyone their livelihood.
 But the similarities between KsE and ATG are immediately identifiable, both in the former band’s love of ultra-melodic riffing and their sugary, delicious guitar tone.
-Even today, Killswitch continue to give At The Gates their due; this year’s Atonement sounds even more melodeath-driven than many of the band’s previous works.
+Even these days, Killswitch continue to give At The Gates their due; 2019’s Atonement sounds even more melodeath-driven than many of the band’s previous works.
 Thank God the boys from Gothenburg made their way into a young Adam D’s ears.

 In many ways, Arch Enemy are more ATG’s peers than their successors, having released their debut the same year as Slaughter Of The Soul came out.
 But it’s more the development of Arch Enemy’s sound, and their rise to stardom, that is directly related to At The Gates’s talent.
 Slaughter… was a fertile seed whose impact and legacy bloomed just as Arch Enemy were hitting their stride with vocalist Angela Gossow.
 That a generation of music fans raised on the Brothers Björler were making music just as Arch Enemy were reaching a new plateau is no coincidence.